IOWA CROP PROGRESS AND CONDITION REPORT

 CROP REPORT

-A mostly dry week allowed Iowa farmers to progress their harvest with 5.4 days suitable for fieldwork during the week ending October 29, 2017, according to the USDA, National Agricultural Statistics Service.
-Activities for the week included harvesting corn for grain and soybeans, spreading manure, applying fertilizers, hauling grain, and starting fall tillage.
+Dry weather for most of the week allowed many Iowa farmers to make good progress with harvest during the week ending November 5, 2017, according to the USDA, National Agricultural Statistics Service.
+Statewide there were 5.7 days suitable for fieldwork.
+A wide variety of activities were performed during the week, including drying and hauling grain, baling corn stalks, tillage, and applying manure and fertilizers.

-Nearly a quarter of the corn for grain crop has been harvested this past week reaching 44 percent complete, but it still remains nearly two weeks behind the 5-year average.
-Moisture content of corn being harvested for grain averaged 19 percent.
-East central and south east Iowa are the only districts to have over 50 percent of their corn for grain crop harvested.
-There were several reports of corn yields being better than expected; however, excessive winds this past week has caused lodging in the fields.
-Corn condition rated 66 percent good to excellent.
-Eighty-three percent of the soybean crop was harvested, six days behind average.
-Southwest, south central, and south east Iowa still has a third or more of their soybean crop to harvest.
+Sixty-seven percent of the corn for grain crop has been harvested, nine days behind the 5-year average.
+Moisture content of corn being harvested for grain averaged 17 percent.
+Farmers in all nine Iowa districts have completed harvest of over half of their corn for grain crop with southeast Iowa farmers leading the way with 77 percent harvested.
+Ninety-two percent of the soybean crop has been harvested, three days behind last year and six days behind average.

-Pasture condition remained unchanged from last week at 35 percent good to excellent.
-Livestock conditions were reported as normal, with few reports of cattle in fields feeding on stover.
+Cattle and calves continue to feed on stover with limited amounts of hay being fed.
+Feedlots have started to dry out.